Weak Ejaculation: Causes & Treatment Options

 Sexual Factors

-In some cases, sexual factors may have an impact on your ability to ejaculate and the volume of semen you release during ejaculation.
+In some cases, factors related to sexual arousal or attraction may have an impact on your ability to ejaculate and the volume of semen you release during ejaculation.

-Sex is all about arousal, and if you aren’t feeling entirely in the mood, it’s possible that you could ejaculate less or with a reduced level of intensity.
-It’s also normal to release less semen if you’ve already had sex earlier in the day.
+Sex is all about arousal, and if you aren’t feeling entirely in the mood, you could ejaculate less or with a reduced level of intensity.
+It’s also normal to release a smaller amount of semen if you’ve already had sex earlier in the day.

 Retrograde Ejaculation

-Sometimes, weak ejaculation can occur due to retrograde ejaculation -- a clinically recognized ejaculation disorder in which semen flows backwards into your bladder instead of forwards and out from your urethra.
+Sometimes, weak ejaculation can occur due to retrograde ejaculation — a clinically recognised ejaculation disorder in which semen flows backwards into your bladder instead of forward and out from your urethra.

-While many ejaculatory disorders are caused by both physiological and psychological factors, retrograde ejaculation is almost exclusively physiological in nature.
+While many ejaculatory disorders are caused by both physiological and psychological factors, retrograde ejaculation is almost exclusively physiological.

-A variety of factors can cause or contribute to retrograde ejaculation, including damage to the tissue around your penis from prostate or bladder surgery, nerve damage caused by illness or side effects from certain types of medication:
+A variety of factors can cause or contribute to retrograde ejaculation, including damage to the muscle of the bladder neck from prostate or bladder surgery, nerve damage caused by injury or side effects from certain types of medication:

-Medications that may cause retrograde ejaculation include mood-altering drugs used to treat certain mental health disorders, as well as drugs for managing hypertension (high blood pressure).
+• Medications that may cause retrograde ejaculation include mood-altering drugs used to treat certain mental health disorders, certain medications for prostate enlargement, and medicines for managing hypertension (high blood pressure).

-Diabetes can damage the nerves and vasculature around the penis and urethra, which may result in retrograde ejaculation.
+• Diabetes can damage the nerves and vasculature supplying the penis, bladder, and urethra, which may result in retrograde ejaculation.

-Certain surgical procedures, such as surgery for prostate enlargement, prostate cancer or urethra issues, can affect the nerves in and around your penis and cause retrograde ejaculation.
+• Certain surgical procedures, such as surgery for prostate enlargement, prostate cancer or urethral issues, can affect the mechanics of semen transport and cause retrograde ejaculation.

-Our full guide to retrograde ejaculation goes into more detail about how retrograde ejaculation differs from other ejaculation issues, as well as how it may affect your sexual performance.
+Our complete guide to retrograde ejaculation goes into more detail about how retrograde ejaculation differs from other ejaculation issues, as well as how it may affect your sexual performance.

 Psychological Factors

-Research suggests that approximately 31 percent of men are affected by some form of sexual dysfunction.
+Research suggests that approximately 31 percent of men have some form of sexual dysfunction.
 Many forms of sexual dysfunction are at least partly psychological, meaning they can develop as a result of mental and emotional factors.

 For example, erectile dysfunction often occurs due to psychological issues, such as depression or fear of sexual failure.